Bluewolf279/Stuff/README.md

 # Stuff
-This is me playing around with java
+This is me playing around and learning with java